anuragbapat10/Fake_News_Detector_In_Django/README.md

 tasks: <br />
 ● Check the news source's authenticity by providing fake news% <br />
 ● Check whether the title of the news is accurate. <br />
-● Check whether the text/content of the news is accurate.
+● Check whether the text/content of the news is accurate. <br />
+● For developer friendly environment we have also given a Command line implementation of our project.
+Go to https://github.com/HYFRAK/FAKE_NEWS_DETECTION.git.
 ***
 ## Getting Started
 ***